SeriousOldMan/Simulator-Controller/Docs/Constants Reference.md

 One global configuration map exists for Simulator Controller, which define the capabilities, the controller mapping and the configuration of all active plugins.

 #### *kSimulatorConfiguration*
 The global configuration map, which is read from *kSimulatorConfigurationFile*.
-The content is fully maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).
+The content is fully maintained by the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 ***